jidongxiao/CSCI1200-DataStructures/hws/10_tiktok_trends/README.md

    - One of name, collaborators, or hours not filled in. (-1)
    - Two or more of name, collaborators, or hours not filled in. (-2)
    - No reflection. (-1)
- - IMPLEMENTATION AND CODING STYLE (Good class design, split into a .h and .cpp file.
-Functions > 1 line are in .cpp file.
-Organized class implementation and reasonable comments throughout.
-Correct use of const/const& and of class method const. ) (5 pts)
+ - IMPLEMENTATION AND CODING STYLE (5 pts)
    - No credit (significantly incomplete implementation) (-5)
    - Putting almost everything in the main function.
 It's better to create separate functions for different tasks. (-2)
    - Function bodies containing more than one statement are placed in the .h file. (okay for templated classes) (-2)